makrai/notes/README.md

   * ? models’ sensitivity to systematic sense alternations of polysemous words
   * how LLMs process ambiguity and to what extent they emulate representations in the human mind.
 For this,
-* we employ the measures of surprisal and semantic similarity as proxies of human judgment on the acceptability of novel senses.
-We focus on
+* we employ the measures of surprisal and semantic similarity as proxies of human judgment on the acceptability of novel senses
 * two aspects that have not received much attention previously: metaphorically motivated patterns and the continuous nature of regularity.
 We
 * finding